 There’s a huge collection of Star Wars toys dating back from 1977 to 1996, seeing it all was a trip down memory lane as I actually had some of the original figures when I was a kid.

-The kids loved all the hands on exhibits in the Observatory, there’s lots to learn about space and our planet in this area.
+The kids loved all the hands-on exhibits in the Observatory, there are lots of things to learn about space and our planet in this area.
 There is also a creative station for kids to sit and draw some aliens and spacemen.
 Daisy and Jake particularly liked this area, it’s a great place for little ones to sit and enjoy.

 The only thing we missed out on this trip was the Explorer 1: Space Ride, a simulator ride on a cosmic coaster.
 Daisy and Jake didn’t want to go on it this time.

 We spent about 2 hours in total at Spaceport and had a great time.
-Parking is free so there’s no need to worry about rushing round the attraction.
+Parking is free so there’s no need to worry about rushing around the attraction.

 The River Explorer Cruise and Spaceport family ticket costs just £41 and are valid for 2 adults and up to 3 children.
 I think this is an amazing value day out for the whole family.
 There are plenty of places to sit and enjoy a picnic if you want to stretch your budget even further and bring your own lunch.
 You can find out more about the river cruise and attractions along with prices on the Mersey Ferries website.